wavefrontHQ/wavefront-runtime-sdk-jvm/README.md

 # Wavefront JVM SDK

-This SDK provides support for reporting JVM metrics for your JVM application.
-That data is reported to Wavefront via proxy or direct ingestion.
-That data will help you understand how your JVM application is performing in production.
+This SDK provides out of the box JVM metrics for your Java application.
+The data can be sent to Wavefront using either the [proxy](https://docs.wavefront.com/proxies.html) or [direct ingestion](https://docs.wavefront.com/direct_ingestion.html).
+You can analyze the data in [Wavefront](https://www.wavefront.com) to better understand how your application is performing in production.

 ## Maven
 If you are using Maven, add following maven dependency to your pom.xml: